InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

  - The Signing Service generates the Digital Signature (ds) using the digest and the private key
  - The request is sent to the Exchanges/DSPs including the Digital Signature, DsMap and other fields
  - The Signature Verification Service creates a new digest from the request it receives using the fields present in the DsMap and the respective values
- - The digest and the public key (hosted on publisher domain) are then used to verify the Digital Signature present in the OpenRTB request
+ - The digest and the public key (hosted on publisher domain) are then used to verify the Digital Signature present in the OpenRTB request using ECDSA SHA 256 algorithm

 ![N|Solid](flow.png)